-Plants like broccoli, brussels sprouts, cauliflower, turnips, onions and peas grow best at temperatures between 10-20C (50-70F).
+Cold: Plants like broccoli, Brussels sprouts, cauliflower, turnips, onions and peas grow best at temperatures between 10-20C (50-70F).
 These plants prefer a cooler time of the year to grow and will usually tolerate frost.

-Warm season vegetables grow best in temperatures above 20C (70F) and will curl up their toes and probably die if exposed to frost.
-These include corn, capsicum, potato, tomato, eggplant, beans and all the vine crops.
+Warm to hot: Particularly corn, capsicum, potato, tomato, eggplant, beans and all the vine crops.
+These warm season vegetables grow best in temperatures above 20C (70F) and will curl up their toes and probably die if exposed to frost.
 So make sure the majority of their growing season is in the warmer months.